dkosmari/libgudevxx/README.md

   - `gudev::Device`: holds metadata about a device.
 The most useful ones are name, device file path, properties and tags.

   - `gudev::Enumerator`: provides querying rules to obtain lists of devices.
-It can be more useful than using `gudev::Client`, because it can only return zero, one or all devices.

 These classes are defined in their respective headers: